-The total emissions for the Australian refineries in 2016 were approximately 5,077,205 tonnes CO2e, at a carbon emission intensity of 461 kgCO2e/tA.
+The total emissions (on a full facility basis) for the Australian refineries in 2017 were approximately 5,081,820 tonnes CO2e, at a carbon emission intensity of 541kgCO2e/tA.
 Carbon emission intensity measures the amount of carbon emitted for each tonne of aluminium or alumina produced.
-Associated West Australian mining operations emissions in 2016 were approximately 187,000 tonnes of CO2e.
+Associated West Australian mining operations emissions in 2017 were approximately 190,000 tonnes of CO2e.

-Emissions on a total facilities basis from the Portland smelter in 2016 was 5,146,026 tonnes of CO2e This equates to a carbon emission intensity of 18.39t CO2e/tAl.
+Emissions on a total facilities basis from the Portland smelter in 2017 was 3,262,010 tonnes of CO2e This equates to a carbon emission intensity of 16.05t CO2e/tAl.

 As in previous years most of our emissions in Victoria in 2016 were indirect emissions from the generation of power purchased from the Victorian electricity grid.